sedp-mis/base-api/README.md

 [![Build Status](https://travis-ci.org/sedp-mis/base-api.svg?branch=develop)](https://travis-ci.org/sedp-mis/base-api)

-Abstraction for api resources in laravel 4.2
+Abstraction for api resources in Laravel.
+Compatible to use with Laravel `4.2` and `5.*`.

 ## Installation
 Clone repository and run `composer install`.